Rohit-Kharat/Agro/README.md

 # Agro
-FarmApp is a simple Machine Learning and Deep Learning based application that helps farmers to improve the farming strategy.
-The application is capable of, predicting the best crop to be cultivated for that land, predicting the best fertilizer to be used for that crop
+Agro is a simple Machine Learning and Deep Learning based application that helps farmers to improve the farming strategy.
+The application is capable of, predicting the best crop to be cultivated for that land, predicting the best fertilizer to be used for that crop.
+This project is develop by my team.
 # DATASET DETAILS
 Crop recommendation dataset - Dataset/Crop_recommendation.csv
 Fertilizer recommendation dataset - Dataset/Fertilizer prediction.csv